 Well, those are just a few metrics that one may consider important when measuring the effectiveness of one’s live chat program.
 At Comm100, we believe that our live chat product with its robust features and reporting capabilities can provide all of the information needed to make sure customers receive a great online experience.
 Determine what metrics are critical for the success of your live chat program.
 Use this information to manage the experience for website visitors and customers.
 Your company’s long term success depends on it!

 Creating your own live chat strategy based on your business needs is crucial to your live chat success.
-This white paper provides you with several perspectives in developing the strategy and making full use of your live chat solution.Download Now
+This eBook provides you with several perspectives in developing the strategy and making full use of your live chat solution.Download Now